spatie/laravel-health/docs/configuring-notifications/via-slack.md

 When a check starts returning warnings or failures, you can get notified via mail.

-Do use this channel, you must install the Slack notification channel.
+To use this channel, you must install the Slack notification channel.

 ```bash
 composer require laravel/slack-notification-channel